-In order to qualify for the PDV Offset a production must be:
+In order to qualify for the PDV Offset a production must be produced for exhibition to the public in cinemas or by way of television broadcasting (including delivery of a television program by a broadcasting service as defined by the Broadcasting Services Act 1992) or produced for distribution to the public as a video recording (whether on DVDs, online distribution or otherwise).

-produced for exhibition to the public in cinemas or by way of television broadcasting (including delivery of a television program by a broadcasting service as defined by the Broadcasting Services Act 1992) or produced for distribution to the public as a video recording (whether on DVDs, online distribution or otherwise).
 The requirement of exhibition to the public can be satisfied by distribution anywhere in the world.
 Evidence of an end-user agreement with an eligible platform, such as a broadcaster or streamer, is required to support an application.
 Evidence can include the end-user agreement or a letter from the eligible platform confirming the intent to release the production.

-Distribution of eligible formats can include direct-to-DVD, television broadcast or online distribution.
+Distribution of eligible formats can include theatrical release, television broadcast or online distribution.

-Please note that a sales agent agreement does not meet the intent to distribute requirement.
+Please note that a sales agent agreement, or a like agreement that is not an agreement with an eligible platform, does not meet the intent to distribute requirement.